 The Chinese Center on Long Island School opened its doors in 1967 to families on Long Island.
 Today, our school attracts families from Long Island as well as from the New York City boroughs.
-The school is guided by director Lydia Wong, co-principals Lotus Wu and Donna Chan, along with the administrative assistant Kelly Ng.
+The school is guided by director Lydia Wong, co-principals Lotus Wu and Donna Chan, along with the administrative assistant Caitlin Chan.
 The doors are opened early Sunday during the Fall and Spring for eager minds ready to learn.

 Our students are also provided with opportunities to do volunteer work in the school.
 They are often seen assisting teachers in the classrooms.
 With hard work, there is always room for fun.
 Celebrations and parties are held for students to develop an appreciation for the Chinese culture and language.

 Late registration fee of $50 for all classes after Semester Begins.